Hayfever (allergic rhinitis)

 The body’s immune system interprets the allergen, such as pollen, mould or dander, as an invader and responds by releasing a chemical called histamine into the bloodstream.

-Histamine causes inflammation ( swelling and redness) of the sinuses, nose and mucus membranes of the eyes, and triggers sneezing.
+Histamine causes inflammation ( swelling and redness) of the sinuses, nose and membranes of the eyes, and triggers sneezing.
 The swelling reaction is designed to block the allergen from entering the body and sneezing is a method to expel it out of the body.
 Histamine also allows extra fluids to enter the nasal tissue, resulting in congestion, itching and a runny nose.

 People with allergic rhinitis have sudden sneezing, a watery nasal discharge, puffy eyes and fatigue.